valeoai/SP4ASC/README.md

 Our architecture is based on CNN6 which is described in [PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition](https://arxiv.org/abs/1912.10211).
 We modified the original CNN6 architecture by using separable convolutions and changing the number channels per layer to meet the complexity constraints of the DCASE21 Task1a challenge.

 The original implementation of CNN6 without separable convolutions is available [here](https://github.com/qiuqiangkong/audioset_tagging_cnn).
-We are grateful to the authors of this work.
+We are grateful to the authors for providing this implementation.

 We are also grateful to the authors of [torchlibrosa](https://github.com/qiuqiangkong/torchlibrosa) which we use to compute the log-mel spectrograms.

 ## License
-The repository is released under the [Apache 2.0 license]
+The repository is released under the [Apache 2.0 license](./LICENSE)